PELVIC FLOOR

 Who is pelvic floor PT for?

-This specialty in physical therapy is for you if you are woman in ANY stage of motherhood: during pregnant, newly postpartum, 10+ years postpartum.
-Though it is important to note that Pelvic Floor Physical Therapy can also help women of all ages who have not been pregnant or are experiencing infertility or complications because of endometriosis for example.
+This specialty in physical therapy is for you if you are woman in ANY stage of life.
+Commonly women start experiencing concerns during pregnancy and postpartum, or sometimes 10+ YEARS postpartum.
+It is important to note that Pelvic Floor Physical Therapy can help women of all ages who have not been pregnant or are experiencing infertility, infant loss, miscarriage, or complications because of endometriosis for example.

-• Prolapse of the bladder, uterus, or rectum also felt as heaviness
+Prolapse of the bladder, uterus, or rectum also felt as heaviness (pelvic organ prolapse)

-• Pelvic floor weakness with exercise and everyday life after babies
+Pelvic floor weakness with exercise and everyday life

 I have taken continuing education to become a pregnancy and postpartum corrective exercise specialist which addresses the pelvic floor all externally AND the Holistic Treatment of the Postpartum Body which addresses the pelvic floor and postpartum pelvis internally (vaginal pelvic floor exam and rectal exam) AND externally.